 Hatha yoga is the tradition most of us in the west are most familiar with.
 It means yoga for health and focuses more on the physical nature.
 This practice emphasizes breathing exercises and slower moving postures.
 It is a great practice for beginners and advanced practitioners.

 Hatha yoga health benefits include improved flexibility and endurance and strength of muscles, joints and the spine.
+One popular series of movements called sun salutation squeezes all the muscles which in turn squeeze and pump the lymphatic system.
+Sun salutations increase energy circulation, lengthen and tone muscles, and helps you feel centered.
 You will realize the most benefit when poses are done correctly and regularly.

 This video includes easy stretches and relaxing poses for beginners.
 If you choose to follow along, only stretch as far as you are comfortable to avoid hurting yourself.